JhimyFerrari/JhimyFerrari/README.md

 ### Hi there, I'm Jhimy Ferrari 👋
-- 🔭 I’m currently an internship at Uol Compass
+-  I have a degree in IT technician
+-  I'm studying systems analysis and development
-- 🌱 I’m currently learning React
+-  I’m currently learning React
-- 🎸 I´m musician _ Violin, Bass and French Horn
+-  I´m musician _ Violin, Bass and French Horn
-- 📫 How to reach me: email - Souzaferrarik@gmail.com
+-  How to reach me: email - Souzaferrarik@gmail.com

 <!--
 **JhimyFerrari/JhimyFerrari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.